Laban254/alx-low_level_programming/0x0F-function_pointers/README.md

- With the projects i will be learning about using pointers in functions
+ With the projects i will be learning about using pointers in functions.